Graduate and Professional

 Graduate and Professional Programs

-Charles Drew University offers three graduate programs:
+Charles Drew University offers four graduate programs:

-The MPH Program in Urban Public Health seeks to improve the health of urban populations through graduate education of public health practitioners, urban-relevant scholarship, and community service specifically targeting the determinants of health disparities in underserved communities.
+The MPH Program in Urban Health Disparities seeks to improve the health of urban populations through graduate education of public health practitioners, urban-relevant scholarship, and community service specifically targeting the determinants of health disparities in underserved communities.
 The program is accredited by the Council on Education for Public Health (CEPH).

 Master of Science in Nursing

-The Entry Level MSN Track is designed for non-nurses who hold baccalaureate degrees in non-nursing fields and who are interested in pursuing a graduate degree in nursing.
+Entry Level MSN Track is designed for non-nurses who hold baccalaureate degrees in non-nursing fields and who are interested in pursuing a graduate degree in nursing.
 Graduates of this program are prepared at the generalist level to assume the Clinical Nurse Leader (CNL) role at the point of care and are eligible to sit for the National Council Licensure Exam (NCLEX-RN) and the CNL certification examination.

 Doctor of Medicine (MD)